Rural Homes

 How Energy Efficiency Increases Radon

-The largest UK study analyzing 470,689 homes revealed devastating interactions between radon and airtightness.
-Researchers found double glazing increased radon concentrations 67%, loft insulation by 47%, and wall insulation by 32%.
+The largest UK study analyzing 470,689 homes found strong links between radon and airtightness.
+Double glazing increased radon concentrations 67%, loft insulation by 47%, and wall insulation by 32%.
 Combined measures reached 82% increases.

 The mechanisms are clear.
 Reduced ventilation rates prevent radon escape.
-Increased stack effects from temperature differentials draw more radon from soil.
-Negative pressure gradients from extract fans without makeup air actively suck radon into living spaces.
+Increased stack effects from temperature differences draw more radon from soil.
+Negative pressure from extract fans without makeup air actively sucks radon into living spaces.

 Modeling predicts that sealing English homes without compensatory ventilation could cause 278 additional deaths annually at peak impact, representing 4,700 life years lost.